Activities for Students

 Ideas for In-Class Assignments

-The Page Center Awards are typically a memorable night where communicators from different industries come together to honor integrity and ethical decision-making — but it doesn't have to end there.
+The Page Center Awards event is a memorable night where communicators from different industries come together to honor integrity and ethical decision-making — but it doesn't have to end there.
 We hope the discussion will continue the next day in class and throughout the semester.

-Here are some potential assignments professors can include in their classwork based on the awards:
+Here are some potential assignments faculty can include in their classwork based on the awards:

 - Class discussion: What were the most memorable parts of the night?
 Who was most inspiring?
 What quotes were most impactful?